icewolfz/jiMUD/docs/profiles.md

 - `Send to Mud` send the value to the mud
 - `Append to Command` append value to the end of the command input
 - `Daisy Chain` this will append the value to the command line if it ends with a space then send the command line to the mud, if no space it will be handled as a standard macro and send the value.
-- `Stretch icon` this will cause the icon to be streched and fill all space on a button
+- `Stretch icon` this will cause the icon to be stretched and fill all space on a button